Skip to the main content.

 Faxes are not the most secure or effective method for patient communication.
 They lack encryption capabilities and increase the risk of HIPAA violations and breaches.

-Faxes and HIPPA security concerns
+Faxes and HIPAA security concerns

 Human error